Pizzarulle/Case-Se-Java-MeFit-Frontend/README.md

 <!-- USAGE -->
 # 💻 Usage
-Once you have completed the whole back to front-end set up you're free to use the application to your hearts content.
+Once you have completed the whole front-end set up you're free to use the application to your hearts content.
 But let us show you one way of using it! 😉

 Have a look at our [User Manual](https://github.com/Cusatelli/Case-Se-Java-MeFit/wiki/User-Manual) for a detailed use guide on how to do just about anything you want.
 With the `as-is` application.